stream-interop/interface/README.md

 - `public function write(string|Stringable $data) : int`
     - Writes `$data` starting at the current stream pointer position, returning the number of bytes written, as if by [`fwrite()`][].
-    - Implementations MUST throw [_RuntimeException_][] on failure.
+    - The implementation MUST throw [_RuntimeException_][] on failure.

-If the encapsulated resource is not writable at the time it becomes available to the _WritableStream_, implementations MUST throw [_LogicException_][] (or an extension thereof).
+If the encapsulated resource is not writable at the time it becomes available to the _WritableStream_, The implementation MUST throw [_LogicException_][] (or an extension thereof).

-Implementations MAY write to the encapsulated resource internally without affording _WritableStream_.
+The implementation MAY write to the encapsulated resource internally without affording _WritableStream_.

 ### _ReadonlyStream_

-The _ReadonlyStream_ marker interface indicates the implementation attempts to enforce these constraints on the encapsulated resource:
+The _ReadonlyStream_ marker interface indicates the implementation attempts to enforce these constraints:

 - The implementation MUST open the encapsulated resource inside the [_ReadonlyStream_][].